Ewie1/CI-PP1good-life-gym/README.md

 #### Site Owner
-10. As a site owner I want users to leave comments upon sign up
+10. As a owner I want the users to not only sign up but have membership option
-11. As a owner I want the users to not only sign up but have membership option
+12. As a owner I want user to have a cutomized 404 error page if the wedsite fail to load
-13. As a owner I want user to have a cutomized 404 error page if the wedsite fail to load
+13. As a site owner I want users to leave comments upon sign up

 ## Design